oracle-livelabs/adb/shared/adb-speaks-human/setup-environment/setup-environment.md

 Sign up for an **OpenAI** account as follows:

 1. Click the following link to [create your OpenAI account](https://platform.openai.com/signup?launch).
-To create an account, you can use either an email address or a Google, Mircosoft, or Apple accounts.
+To create an account, you can use either an email address or a Google, Microsoft, or Apple account.
 In this workshop, we created a new account using the  **Continue with Google** option, and then followed the prompts.

       _**Important:** Make sure you create a paid account.
 API calls will fail if you use a free account._